UTSA-ICS/sid-server/doc/source/configuration.rst

 Preparing your deployment
 =========================

-Step 1: Configure keystone.conf
+Step 1: Configure sidserver.conf
 -------------------------------

-Ensure that your ``keystone.conf`` is configured to use a SQL driver:
+Ensure that your ``sidserver.conf`` is configured to use a SQL driver:

 .. code-block:: ini

     [identity]
-    driver = keystone.identity.backends.sql.Identity
+    driver = sidserver.identity.backends.sql.Identity

 You may also want to configure your ``[database]`` settings to better reflect your environment: